Rajspeaks/Rajspeaks/README.md

  - An Artistic Technophile with eager to learn mind & having an extra layer of creativity.
  - I'm a designer more than a coder!
  - Exploring all my INABILITIES!
-So that I can fork them to modify, can make pull requests & finally with God's bless I can marge the changes into my ABILITIES!
+So that I can fork them to modify, can make pull requests & finally with God's bless I can merge the changes to my ABILITIES!

 ```python